-- The second one, called get_params describes the URL paramters expected by the service (unit means no parameter)
+- The second one, called get_params describes the URL parameters expected by the service (unit means no parameter)

-- The third one is a function, that will generate the result from GET and POST parameters (here called g and p).
+- The third one is a function, that generates the result from consuming the GET and POST parameters (here called g and p).

 Powerful service identification

-Ocsigen provides a very precise way to program traditional Web interaction (URLs, links, forms, bookmarks, sessions ...).
-The service to be executed is chosen automatically with respect to several criteria, among which:
+Ocsigen provides a very precise way to program traditional Web interactions (URLs, links, forms, bookmarks, sessions, etc.) The service to be executed is chosen automatically with respect to several criteria, among which are:

 - The URL

 According to the behaviour you want to implement, just choose the kind of identification you want and Ocsigen will do everything for you!

 Example: If you want to put a login form on each page of the site, use a non-attached POST coservice, that is, a service that is not linked to an URL, but only to a special (internal) parameter sent in the body of the HTTP request.
 Thus, calling the service will not change the URL, and you will stay on the same page after connection.
 This service will perform the action of opening a session.